clojure/core.logic/README.md

 Differences from core.unify
 ----

 [core.unify](http://github.com/clojure/core.unify) provides a la carte unification facilities that are not deeply tied into the operation of a logic engine.
-While core.logic does provide a similar simple unifier interface with support for specifying fine-grained constraints, if you have no need for logic programming system, core.unify may be a better fit.
+While core.logic does provide a similar simple unifier interface with support for specifying fine-grained constraints, if you have no need for a logic programming system, core.unify may be a better fit.

 YourKit
 ----